-- Behavior that is grounds for permissible expulsion or mandatory DAEP placement. - Behavior identified by the district as grounds for discretionary DAEP placement. - Actions or demonstrations that substantially disrupt or materially interfere with school activities. - Refusal to attempt or complete school work as assigned. - Insubordination. - Profanity, vulgar language, or obscene gestures. - Leaving school grounds without permission. - Falsification of records, passes, or other school-related documents. - Refusal to accept discipline assigned by the teacher or principal.
+- Behavior that is grounds for permissible expulsion or mandatory DAEP placement. - Behavior identified by the district as grounds for discretionary DAEP placement. - Actions or demonstrations that substantially disrupt or materially interfere with school activities. - Refusal to attempt or complete school work as assigned. - Insubordination. - Profanity, vulgar language, or obscene gestures. - Leaving school grounds without permission.

+- Falsification of records, passes, or other school-related documents. - Refusal to accept discipline assigned by the teacher or principal.

-Short-barrel firearm is a rifle with a barrel length of less than 16 inches or a shotgun with a barrel length of less than 18 inches, or any weapon made from a rifle or shotgun that, as altered, has an overall length of less than 26 inches.
+Short-barrel firearm is defined by Penal Code 46.01 as a rifle with a barrel length of less than 16 inches or a shotgun with a barrel length of less than 18 inches, or any weapon made from a rifle or shotgun that, as altered, has an overall length of less than 26 inches.

-Terroristic threat is a threat of violence to any person or property with intent to:
+Terroristic threat is defined by Penal Code 22.07 as a threat of violence to any person or property with intent to: